 Performed by Sinsen konsertorkester.

-Fuga over navnet GADE (E. Grieg) – For wind band
+Fuga over navnet GADE (E. Grieg) – Wind band

 Performed by Sinsen musikkorps.

-Ås to i Osjlo; Høi; Saikåu Djåu (Ravi) – For wind band w/ vocal soloist
+Ås to i Osjlo; Høi; Saikåu Djåu (Ravi) – Wind band and vocal soloist

 Performed by Skeisvang vgs’ big band.